Prize Book

 13.

-Miniature quilt under 64' perimeter
+Miniature quilt under 64' perimeter made from animal print or seasonal patterns

 blocks should be no bigger than three inches